Beware the Jabberwock, my son!Lewis Carroll

 This is the second post in our six-part series about hammers to use with our chisels.
 As with all the tool-related articles we publish, this one is based on past communications with, and in response to direct questions from, our Beloved Customers.
 Your humble servant hopes that not only Beloved Customers (may the hair on their toes never fall out) but Gentle Readers too may gain something from these articles.

 In the previous post in this series we looked at the Japanese gennou hammer with its two faces: one domed and the other flat.
 In this post we will examine these two styles of hammer faces in more detail.
 We will leave waffle-faces to the Belgians for now.

 The Domed Hammer Face

-Few people in industrialized countries outside of Japan have any experience with flat-faced hammers since manufacturers automatically grind a convex or domed striking face on their hammers.
+Few people in industrialized countries outside of Japan have any experience with flat-faced hammers since manufacturers automatically grind a convex or domed striking face on their hammers nowadays.
 It’s simply what consumers are accustomed too.
-But I daresay few have ever considered the ramifications of the domed face.
+But I daresay few have ever considered the ramifications of the dome.

-A domed face on a hammer has some advantages.
+A domed face on a hammer has some advantages, of course.
 For instance, when one needs to “set” a nail with it’s head just below the flat surface of the piece of wood into which the nail is driven.
 But does a domed face help the hammer drive nails faster or straighter?
 Does it help reduce the ratio of bent nails to straight nails?
 Does it motivate chisels more efficiently?
 No, no and no.

-Another more questionable feature of the domed face (depending on your viewpoint) is that it makes it difficult to judge the accuracy of the alignment of the dome’s centerpoint in the face and with the centerline of the hammer head.
+Another more questionable feature of the domed face (depending on your viewpoint) is that it makes it difficult to judge the accuracy of one’s alignment of the centerpoint of the domed face and with the centerline of the hammer head.
 Who, pray tell, profits from this ambivalent construction?
 I’ll give you one guess, and it ain’t me or thee.

-Indeed, if your working hammer tends to bend a lot of nails, I recommend you carefully examine its face with a square for center and uniformity.
+Indeed, if your working hammer tends to bend a lot of nails, I recommend you carefully examine its face with a square for centricity and uniformity.
 “Doh! (palm to forehead).
 No frikin wonder,” may well be your genteel reaction.